robstoll/shared-text-editor/README.md

 ###User Interface

 The user interface is realized using the Windows Forms APIs.
 All the logic is decoupled from the UI and should therefore never block the user interaction.
+WindowsForms TabControl is used to allow opening and editing multiple documents at the same time.

 ##Dependencies